The new Journal of Sound and Music in Games (JSMG) has published its first issue today, with input from the Department of Music at Royal Holloway.

 On the launch of the journal, Tim commented, 'I'm thrilled to be part of the editorial team of this new and exciting journal, alongside Professor Stephen Baysted (Editor in Chief, Chichester) and Elizabeth Medina-Gray (Associate Editor, Ithaca).
 This journal will be a meeting place for the hugely diverse field of research on game sound and music, as well as facilitating dialogue between the industry and academy.'

-The first issue of JSMG also features a contribution from Dr Jonathan Godsall, Teaching Fellow in Music, who has reviewed William Gibbons's book Unlimited Replays: Video Games and Classical Music (Oxford University Press, 2018).
+The first issue of JSMG also features a contribution from Dr Jonathan Godsall, Teaching Fellow in Music: a review of William Gibbons's book, Unlimited Replays: Video Games and Classical Music (Oxford University Press, 2018).